Majo-es/TheFabricOfYourWorld/README.md

 # TheFabricOfYourWorld
+This project was originally built on Glitch.me, a pioneering platform that made web development accessible to millions of creators from 2016-2025.
+Following Glitch's transition away from app hosting, this project has been migrated to CodePen to preserve its functionality and continue its development.
+* Original Platform: Glitch.me (2016-2025)
+* Migration Date: July 14th, 2025
+* Current Platform: CodePen

 ## This project offers a basic survey built with HTML and CSS to gather user input on textiles.
 It allows you to:
 - Ask questions: Simple multiple-choice questions related to textile preferences (e.g., favorite fiber type).
 - Collect responses: Users can easily select their answers through radio buttons or checkboxes.